 Save Them All is Best Friends’ call to action.
 We believe that together with you, we can end the killing of homeless pets in America’s shelters by 2025.
 In 2022, more than 1,000 dogs and cats were killed in our nation’s shelters every day, simply because they didn't have safe places to call home.

 But all across the country, grass-roots organizations, animal welfare groups and local governments are abandoning the idea that killing homeless pets is an inevitable and acceptable “necessary evil.”
 For more information about how to Save Them All in your community, visit bestfriends.org/save.

 Is the goal to Save Them All realistic?

-For more than 35 years, Best Friends has been working to end the killing by running innovative grassroots programs, supporting spay/neuter and trap-neuter-return (TNR) programs, promoting shelter adoptions, fighting puppy mills and breed-specific laws, educating the public about animal issues, holding major adoption events, and conducting both large- and small-scale animal rescues.
+For more than 35 years, Best Friends has been working to end the killing by running innovative grassroots programs, supporting spay/neuter and trap-neuter-vaccinate-return (TNVR) programs, promoting shelter adoptions, fighting puppy mills and breed-specific laws, educating the public about animal issues, holding major adoption events, and conducting both large- and small-scale animal rescues.

 Additionally, the Best Friends Network brings together thousands of animal welfare organizations across the country to help save as many lives as possible.
 Together, we won’t stop until we Save Them All.